 The Picnic Rocks Channel Current

-Figure 1: Obstacles responsible for increasing channel current speeds at Picnic Rocks.
+Figure 1: Rocks responsible for increasing channel current speeds at Picnic Rocks.
 Image taken from Googlemaps.

 What Makes This Channel Current so Dangerous?